sarahrose26/wdandcomputerprinciplesfall18/syllabus.md

 ## Tutoring
 Tutors will be available throughout the semester.
 Tutoring hours are located on the front page of the common syllabus [here](https://cs.nyu.edu/courses/fall18/CSCI-UA.0004-006/common-syllabus/)

+## Accommodations

+If you are student with a disability who is requesting accommodations, please contact New York University’s Moses Center for Students with Disabilities at 1-212-998-4980 or mosescsd@nyu.edu.
+You must be registered with CSD to receive accommodations.
+Information about the Moses Center can be found atwww.nyu.edu/csd.
+The Moses Center is located at 726 Broadway on the 2nd floor.